The Bankrate promise

 Step 4: Verify contractors

 Whoever you hire, make sure the business is reputable.
 Using other contractors besides the ones recommended by the provider may slow down the process.
+If the natural disaster damage is widespread in your area, it may take time before the contractor can do an estimate and complete repairs.

 Mistakes to avoid when filing a claim